Food trends 2021: what will stay, what will change? An overview of the latest trends and developments in the food and

-Food Trends 2021 will be subjected to a stress test due to the crisis.
+Food Trends 2021 are subjected to a stress test due to the crisis.
 Some are strengthened, others are at least temporarily thwarted.
-Cooking at home, for example, is experiencing a renaissance.
-It shows how systemically relevant the food industry actually is:
+The Home cooking for example is experiencing a renaissance.
+It shows how systemically relevant the Food industry actually is:

 Food Report 2021 - Key Messages:

-- Everyday gastronomy is supported by the growing popularity of Food delivery services and Ghost kitchens fundamentally changed.
+- The Everyday gastronomy is driven by the growing popularity of Food delivery services and Ghost kitchens fundamentally changed.
 The delivery market is very competitive - and the balance of power in delivery services and restaurants is being renegotiated by the crisis.

-- Characterized by the health megatrend, more and more people want to avoid alcohol in drinks, for example, but at the same time not want to miss out on taste and enjoyment.
-Startups in particular mix and shape the beverage industry with non-alcoholic urban drinks Liquid evolution mit.
+- Shaped by the megatrend health, more and more people want to drink alcohol, for example drinks do without, but at the same time don't miss the taste and enjoyment.
+Start-ups in particular are mixing up and shaping the beverage industry with non-alcoholic urban drinks Liquid evolution mit.

 Food Trends 2021 - What will remain and what will change

 What does the global corona crisis with food trends that have guided and inspired producers, retailers, restaurants, consumers and consumers in the past years and decades, but which have also shaped them themselves?
 Are they obsolete now that much is changing?
 The Food Report 2021 shows which trends are weakening, which are changing radically and whether new trends will emerge.

 Are there food trends that already contained answers to problems before the crisis that are only now becoming really virulent?
 Which food trends offer orientation even in chaotic, unfamiliar times?
 This is what the analysis of the Food Report deals with, which is examining Food Trends 2021 for its crisis resilience.

 Related topics: BrewDog CEO Marcus Thieme on beer that saves the planet

 The 7 clusters of the Food Trend Map 2021